 All trips planned by the school are for specific educational purposes.
 Participation in field trips requires the student to present a field trip form signed by the parent/guardian to his or her teacher in advance.
-Students going on a field trip must assume the responsibility for any necessary fee.
-Please keep in mind that once the field trip has been paid, the school will not issue a refund.
-If a hardship exists where a student cannot afford the cost of the field trip, please notify administration.
 Field trip chaperones will be selected by classroom teachers.
 Parent chaperones may not bring siblings on field trips.
 All parents attending overnight field trips are subject to fingerprinting and a background check.